 How to eat: Use your hand or a knife to remove its skin and separate the segment to eat.
 Please throw the seed while consuming.

-There are countless different species of tamarind global with both sweet and sour tastes.
+There are countless different species of tamarind globally, with both sweet and sour tastes.
 The sour tamarind accounts for about 95% of the total tamarind production.
-A tamarind tree can create 50 to 100 kilograms of fruit within 10 to 15 years.
+A tamarind tree can create 110.23 to 220.46 pounds of fruit within 10 to 15 years.

 The feature that makes it appear on this list is the reddish-brown shell.
 It will be dry and crispy when tamarind is ripe.
 This fruit contains a lot of antioxidants and anticancer properties.
 Also, it is suitable for your heart health.